Extensions in Jacobian Algebras and Cluster Categories of Marked Surfaces: Introduction

-The Jacobian algebras under consideration are gentle algebras and their indecomposable modules, given by strings and bands, correspond to curves and closed curves in the surface \cite{ABCP} (see \cite{ L1} for a more general definition of Jacobian algebras via quiver with potential).
+The Jacobian algebras under consideration are gentle algebras and their indecomposable modules, given by strings and bands, correspond to curves and closed curves in the surface \cite{ABCP} (see \cite{L1,Lab2,CL,L2} for a more general definition of Jacobian algebras via quiver with potential and \cite{GLS} for classification of their representation type).
 Gentle algebras form a special class of algebras, for example, this class is closed under tilting and derived equivalence \cite{S} and \cite{SZ}.
 They are part of the larger family of string algebras which are an important family of algebras of tame representation type whose representation theory is well-understood.
-For example, their Auslander-Reiten structure has been determined \cite{ BR} and in \cite{CB,K} the morphisms between indecomposable modules are completely described.
+For example, their Auslander-Reiten structure has been determined \cite{BR} and in \cite{CB,K} the morphisms between indecomposable modules are completely described.
 However, a complete description of the extensions between indecomposable modules is not known.

-In the present paper, we give a full description of the extension space of string modules over gentle Jacobian algebras.
-Furthermore, we show that in analogy with the cluster category, the number of crossings of two arcs still gives rise to a dimension formula of the extension space between the corresponding indecomposable modules in the Jacobian algebra by explicitly constructing a basis.
+In the present paper, we describe extension spaces of string modules over gentle Jacobian algebras.
+Furthermore, we show that in analogy with the cluster category, in most cases, the number of crossings of two arcs still gives rise to a dimension formula of the extension space between the corresponding indecomposable modules in the Jacobian algebra by explicitly constructing a basis.
 However, not every crossing contributes to this dimension.
 We characterize exactly which crossings contribute and which do not.
 We do this by introducing a new approach, consisting of using the snake graph calculus developed in \cite{CS} to explicitly construct extensions resulting from crossing arcs.
 This gives a lower bound on the dimensions of the extensions spaces in the Jacobian algebra.
 In order to obtain an upper bound, we work in the cluster category.
-There we show explicitly how the four arcs in the surface, resulting from the smoothing of a crossing of two not necessarily distinct arcs, give rise to two extensions in the cluster category.
+There we show explicitly how, in many cases, the four arcs in the surface, resulting from the smoothing of a crossing of two not necessarily distinct arcs, give rise to two extensions in the cluster category.